loglux/LearnVideoDownloader/README.md

   - File upload for batch processing
   - Content type selection (Video, Audio, Subtitles)
 - Command-line interface for automation
+---
+## 🎯 Why LearnVideoDownloader?

+Unlike generic tools like `yt-dlp`, which require manual extraction of streaming manifests (`.m3u8` or `.mpd`) using browser developer tools, **LearnVideoDownloader** is purpose-built for Microsoft Learn:

+-   🔗 **Paste a Microsoft Learn URL — and it just works**
+    No need to inspect network requests or parse manifests.

+-   🧠 **Understands Microsoft Learn structure**
+    Detects video, audio, and subtitle links automatically.

+-   📋 **Batch downloads entire course modules**
+    Generate and process full module series with just two sample links.

+-   🖼️ **User-friendly GUI and CLI support**
+    Ideal for both non-technical users and advanced scripting workflows.

+-   🧾 **Supports subtitles in multiple languages**
+    Download `.vtt` files in selected locales like `en-us`, `ru-ru`, etc.

+> 🆚 **In contrast**, using `yt-dlp` often involves:
+>
+> -   Opening DevTools in browser
+>
+> -   Finding and copying manifest URLs
+>
+> -   Constructing download commands manually
+>
+> -   Troubleshooting formats and parameters
+>

+**LearnVideoDownloader saves time and frustration by automating all of this.**
+---
 ## Smart Video Quality Fallback

 The system automatically selects the best available video quality: